gkaguirrelab/forwardModel/README.md

 	https://github.com/kendrickkay/analyzePRF

-The pRF modelClass draws from Kendrickks' code in the approach to creating seeds, and the inclusion of a compressive non-linearity in the modeled neural response, which is taken from:
+The pRF modelClass draws from Kendricks' code in the approach to creating seeds, and the inclusion of a compressive non-linearity in the modeled neural response, which is taken from:

   Kay KN, Winawer J, Mezer A and Wandell BA (2013) Compressive spatial summation in human visual cortex.
 J. Neurophys. doi: 10.1152/jn.00105.2013